arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Virtual Private Cloud (VPC).md

 	- ![[attachments/Pasted image 20220513005755.png]]
 - Similar to [[Virtual Private Cloud (VPC)#NAT Gateway|NAT Gateway]] but for IPv6
 - Must update Route Tables

+## VPC Console Wizard
+>  - Supported Configurations:
+> 	- VPC with a single public subnet
+> 	- VPC with public and private subnets (NAT)
+> 	- VPC with public and private subnets and AWS Site-to-Site VPN access
+> 	- VPC with a private subnet only and AWS Site-to-Site VPN access